top of page

 Pieter Brueghel el joven – El recaudador de impuestos

 According to Thomas Piketty, history upheavals show us that if we want society to be cohesive, then we must prevent economic inequality from becoming extreme.
 He proposes to control capital in ways that are more democratic and more inclusive (1-3).
-His colleague Rana Foroohar declares that only 15% of the capital coming from the largest financial institutions is used in productive investments, while the remaining 85% feeds a closed loop of the financial system where its assets are being bought and sold by the same people, making their investment values go up continuously (4).
+His colleague Rana Foroohar declares that the world uses only 15% of the capital coming from the largest financial institutions in productive investments, while the remaining 85% feeds a closed loop of the financial system where the same people buy and sell its assets, making their investment values go up continuously (4).
 Not surprisingly, inequality grows and grows between the owners of capital and those who do not have it.
 Piketty proposes to fight inequality with a progressive taxation on capital (1-3).

 It is somehow shocking that the period of greater economic growth, perceived by many citizens as the time of greater progress and equality in the U.S.A.—at least for the white population—was the period after the Great Depression and especially after WWII.
-It appears that many U.S. citizens blamed the economic and financial elites for having enriched themselves while leading the country to ruin, causing the Great Depression.
-That belief may be compared to the feelings after the crisis of 2008, when there were calls to “occupy Wall Street.”
+Many U.S. citizens blamed the economic and financial elites for having enriched themselves while leading the country to ruin, causing the Great Depression.
+We can compare that belief to the feelings after the crisis of 2008, when there were calls to “occupy Wall Street”, and similar calls in many developed countries.
 Yet, after the Great Depression, measures taken by U.S. governments raised the top income-tax rate from 25% in 1920 to 63% in 1933, 79% in 1937, 88% in 1942, and 94% in 1944.
 Then the rate stabilized at around 90% until the mid-1960s, falling only to 70% in the early 1980s.
-The top income tax rate in the U.S. averaged 81% for many decades after the Great Depression—not counting state income tax, adding another 5 to 10%.
+The top income tax rate in the U.S. averaged 81% for many decades after the Great Depression—not counting state income tax, which added another 5 to 10%.
 Never has a continental European country imposed such high rates for such extended periods of time.
-Japan has not either (1-3).
-Progressive taxation in the U.S. did not only affect income, it affected capital as well, in the form of estate tax, especially for the wealthier people.
+Japan did not either (1-3).
+Progressive taxation in the U.S. did not only affect income, but it also affected capital as well, in the form of estate tax, especially for the wealthier people.
 The top estate tax rate was stable between 70 and 80% between 1930 and 1980.
-Only Britain surpassed the U.S. with a top tax rate for both income and estate at 98% in 1940, at the very beginning of the WWII, but that rate was also reached in 1970, well after recovery from the war.
-Both U.S. and Britain distinguished between income from labor (earned income) and income from capital (unearned income, including rent, interests, and dividends; references 1-3).
+Britain had a higher top tax rate than the United States, with both income and estate taxes reaching 98% in 1940 at the start of World War II.
+The U.K. applied again this tax rate in 1970, well after the post-war recovery period.
+Both U.S. and Britain distinguished between income from labor (“earned income”) and income from capital (“unearned income,” including rent, interests, and dividends; references 1-3).
 The differentiation between "earned income" and "unearned income" is very illustrative of the thinking of the time.

 Was taxing the richest what made America great?

 Similar to Japan, France and Germany had quite stable top marginal income tax rates at 50 to 70% between 1930 and 2010—with the exception of Germany and Japan between 1947 and 1949, when the country tax policy was, in practice, fixed by the U.S., and the top income tax rate reached values comparable to those of the U.S. However, the U.S. and Britain let those tax rates fall from between 80 to 90% in the years 1930 to 1980, to between 28 and 40% in the period from 1980 to 2010.
-The previous tendency of reduction of economic inequality was reversed (1-3).
+The fall in the tax rate coincided in time with the reversion of the previous tendency of reduction of economic inequality (1-3).

-In what might be a first global step in the right direction, 136 countries, representing 90% of the world's GDP, reached an agreement in October 2021 within the framework of the OECD, to reform the international tax system.
-Large companies invoicing more than 750 million euros a year will be forced to pay more taxes than they are paying now—at least 15% of their revenues.
-In addition, they will pay taxes in the country in which they invoice, which will represent a transfer of income of about U.S. $125,000 million (5,6).
-Companies can move money easily from one country to other, but they cannot move their customers.
-Therefore, possibly the best way to control the income of large corporations is to tax where they sell.
+In what might have been a first global step in the right direction, 136 countries, representing 90% of the world's GDP, reached an agreement in October 2021 within the framework of the OECD, to reform the international tax system.
+Large companies with annual invoices exceeding 750 million euros were to pay taxes at a minimum rate of 15% of their revenues.
+In addition, they would pay taxes in the country in which they invoice, which will represent a transfer of income of about U.S. $125,000 million (5,6).
+Companies can move money easily from one country to another, but they cannot move their customers.
+Therefore, the best way to control the income of large corporations is to tax where they sell.
 Doing so will alleviate the impact of the diversion of revenues to low-taxation countries whose economies flourish thanks to the effect that Paul Krugman—Nobel Prize of Economy—coined as "leprechaun economics” (7).
 In 2021 Krugman wrote, “The unserious critique is the claim that raising taxes on corporations and high incomes would cripple the economy.
 Assertions that prosperity depends on keeping taxes at the top low have been refuted by experience time and time again—most recently in the failure of the Trump tax cuts to deliver the promised immense investment boom.
 The only reason the obsession with low taxes for the rich retains any influence is that keeping this zombie shambling around serves the interests of corporations and the wealthy.
 So, let’s not waste time on it” (8).
+Nevertheless, we have just seen how the G7 group of the seven biggest economies has accepted President Trump’s demand to forget about the above mentioned 2021 OECD taxation agreement of large companies.
+This is a remarkable step back in the progress to reduce extreme inequality, that affects especially the poorest people of the world.

 Paul Krugman

-Independent of how much merit have the entrepreneurs who become rich by their work and ideas, there are two other factors that synergistically contribute to their economic gain in disproportion to that of the average population.
-The first is that average interest rates of capital are higher than economic growth—leaving aside that the economic growth is not distributed equally to all the population—and the second is that higher fortunes obtain higher investment returns than the average return.
-Both factors lead inevitably to the concentration of capital in the upper 1%, the richest.
+Independent of how big the merit of the entrepreneurs is who become rich by their work and ideas, there are two other factors that synergistically contribute to their economic gain in disproportion to that of the average population.
+First, average capital interest rates exceed economic growth, leading to unequal distribution of growth throughout the population.
+Second, larger fortunes earn higher investment returns than the average because they have access to privileged investment options, thanks to their wealth.
+Both factors lead inevitably to the concentration of capital in the upper 1% or even in a lower proportion of the people, the richest.
 Big fortunes can grow up to 10-fold in just 20 years (1-3).
 This may be the main justification for a progressive annual tax on the world’s largest fortunes.
-Clearly, this fiscal approach would require a greater degree of political will and coordination of global fiscal policies than our governments appear to be willing to assume.
+This fiscal approach would require a greater degree of political will and coordination of global fiscal policies than our governments are willing to assume.
 Thomas Piketty stated “The most plausible reason why tax havens defend bank secrecy is that it allows their clients to evade their fiscal obligations, thereby allowing the tax havens to share in the gains.
 Obviously, this has nothing whatsoever to do with the principles of the market economy.
 No one has the right to set his own tax rates.
 It is not right for individuals to grow wealthy from free trade and economic integration only to rake off the profits at the expense of their neighbors.
 That is outright theft” (1-3).

-You may visit previous posts on Progress using the links below:
+You may visit previous posts using the links below:

-To view other posts in this web use this link.
+To view other posts in this website, use this link.
 You may also be interested in the series of posts on the climate emergency and biodiversity loss.

 Versión en español